mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Calibration_Programs/Readme.md

 The instructions for calibration are in the 4051, 4052 or 4054 Service Manuals.

 Since I have combined all the programs for each model in a single file - the User Definable Key to access each program are printed at the top of the screen and may not match the instructions.
-Press the User Definable Key at the top of the screen to launch each test - or Press User Definable Key 10 to return to the Flash Drive Main Menu - if you are using the Flash Drive.
+Press the User Definable Key listed at the top of the screen to launch each test - or Press User Definable Key 10 to return to the Flash Drive Main Menu - if you are using the Flash Drive.

 **************
 4051 Calibration